Computations of volumes in five candidates elections: Condorcet classes

 We have computed these probabilities not only for aesthetic reasons: that they sum to~$1$ is an excellent test for the correctness of the algorithm.

-At first it seems that one must use $130$ inequalities to compute the probability of a single class (or configuration).
-But some observations help to reduce this number significantly.
+For effective computations the following reduction is critical.
+At first it seems that one must use 10 inequalities representing the relation $>_M$ between the five candidates in addition to the $120$ sign inequalities in order to compute the probability of a single class (or configuration).
+But computations with $130$ inequalities are currently not reachable on the hardware at our disposal.
+Some observations help to reduce the number of inequalities, significantly easing the computational load.
 For example, LinOrd can be (and is) computed with $128$ inequalities if one exploits that it is enough to choose the first two in arbitrary order and the candidate for third place.
 Once the probability of LinOrd is known, the remaining $5$ classes with a CW or CL can be obtained from the Condorcet paradox ($124$ inequalities), CWand2nd ($126$), CWandCL ($127$) and the symmetry between CW and CL (see \cite{BIS4cand}).

 For the other $6$ classes it is best to ``relax'' the direction of some edges and to count which configurations occur if one chooses directions for the relaxed edges.
 For a proper choice of relaxed edges one gets away with $127$ inequalities for $\Gamma_{1,1}$ and only $126$ or $125$ inequalities for the remaining cases.